 On the other hand, we use multidose MTX therapy for interstitial pregnancies (see 'Interstitial pregnancy' below).

 Combination therapy with mifepristone — Treatment of ectopic pregnancy using a combination of mifepristone and MTX has also been investigated .
 A systematic review of randomized trials of single dose intramuscular MTX (50 mg/m2) in combination with oral mifepristone (600 mg) versus MTX alone found that combination therapy may increase treatment efficacy.
 Success rates for MTX or MTX/mifepristone therapy were 81 and 74 percent; the difference approached statistical significance.
 No differences were found in tubal preservation or tubal patency.
 No data are available on future fertility.
 More studies are needed to fully evaluate whether the addition of mifepristone to MTX regimens is beneficial.

 We do not recommend the use of this regimen.
 In addition, mifepristone is not approved for treatment of ectopic pregnancy in the United States.
-(See "Mifepristone for the medical termination of pregnancy".)
+(See "First trimester medication abortion (termination of pregnancy)".)